aelkouhen/aelkouhen.github.io/_posts/cockroachdb-integrations/temporal-cockroachdb.md

 Coordinating these agents reliably requires a layer that:
 - **Survives crashes**: agent state is persisted after every step, not held in-memory
-- **Guarantees exactly-once execution**: an LLM call or external API write is never re-invoked after it succeeds
+- **Aims for exactly-once semantics**: through idempotency and deduplication, ensuring that even if LLM calls or external API writes are retried, their effects are applied only once
 - **Scales horizontally**: thousands of concurrent agent instances without bottlenecks
 - **Enables long sleeps**: an agent can wait days for a human-in-the-loop response without holding a process open

-[Temporal](https://temporal.io/) is the leading open-source platform for this class of problem.
-[CockroachDB](https://www.cockroachlabs.com/) is its ideal distributed persistence backend, giving Temporal's stateless execution cluster an indestructible, globally replicated storage foundation.

 A **workflow orchestration framework** manages the lifecycle of long-running, multi-step programs.
 Instead of writing retry loops, checkpointing logic, and failure recovery by hand, you declare your business logic as a sequence of **durable steps** and let the framework handle the rest.
 The core promises are: